HUASONG111/Data-code/README.md

 ## 6. Reproducibility

-This workflow allows users to reproduce the full analysis pipeline described in the manuscript.
+This workflow allows users to reproduce the full analysis pipeline.

 * Software versions used: R (4.4.1), Python (3.12.7), MATLAB (R2024a)
 * Fixed random seeds (e.g., `set.seed(123)`) were used in R scripts to ensure consistent results from stochastic processes.
-* The actual data used in the manuscript are not shared.
+* The actual data are not shared.
 However, all code, analysis steps, and output formats are identical, enabling full reproducibility of the methodology.